 I really do believe that people should embrace automation more and more.
-When used correctly, automation can work as your little sidekick helping you to fine tune your campaigns.
-In addition to your everyday management, you can use automated rules.
+When used correctly, automation can work as your little sidekick in helping you to fine tune your campaigns.

 Increase CPC bids

 Increasing CPC bids reviews all your enabled keywords and increases bids every time certain requirements are met.